Hertzole/gold-player/README.md

 ## Why?
 I feel like the standard controllers provided by Unity is REALLY bad, like seriously bad.
 So I once set out to create a player controller that I could use in multiple projects without the need of editing the code for it.
 It worked fine at first but it was full of bad practices and bugs.
 So I used my new knowledge to create a new one and it went really good.
 It even got used in [a game I published](https://hertzole.itch.io/jumps)!
 But I once started a major refactor and I never finished it and I left it in a weird place.
 Half good, half really bad.
 And since that, my coding style has evolved even more.
 So I wanted to make "the ultimate controller" with all the knowledge I already have and fix stupid problems from the get-go.

-## How do I use it?
+## How do I get started?
-Right now the only way to get the full package is to download the entire repository.
-I will have releases later on whenever I feel like fits for a release. __And right now nothing really works.
-The start is there, but all the things that make a player controller aren't.__ It's in VERY early development and a lot may/will change, __so use at your own risk!__ But I will mark old stuff as obsolete and then remove it in a version later on, so you won't get a bunch of errors for each new version!
-But stuff added in between versions can be removed, so keep that in mind if you're using the code directly from the repository!
+#### If you want to use it in a game:
+Go to [Releases](https://github.com/Hertzole/gold-player/releases) and get the latest release in the form of a Unity package.
+This will make sure you get a version that should work just fine without any problems.
+However, if you want to get the latest version (that might not work as intended!) you have to download the entire repository and extract the needed files from it.
+#### If you want to contribute:
+Fork the project and start making your changes.
+Commit them in your own repository and then submit a pull request on this page.
+Keep in mind that if you want to contribute you should follow the coding style present in the other files.

+## What do I get?
+When you use this player controller you will get the following:
+- A solid player controller
+- Head bob, running, crouching, step & landing & jumping sounds.
+All customizable!
+- Easy to use functions
+- Extendable classes
+- Documented code

 ## What can I expect?
 I have several things I want to do with this player controller.
 Right now I just need to get it moving, but here are some things I will add in the not so distant future!
-- Crouching
-- Head bob
-- Audio for footsteps, landing, and jumping
 - Extra components (stuff that could help you make your game and hooks into the player)
 - Built-in camera shake
-- ~~Rewired input~~ Replaced by new Unity input system.
 - Intergrate the [new Unity Input System](https://github.com/Unity-Technologies/InputSystem) (when it becomes more stable).
-- Easy to use API
+- More easy to use API

 Those are just some things I can think of right now.
 I will, of course, add more stuff as time goes on!